Ng'aroni Primary School

 2015 - Construction of the second classroom at Ng'aroni Primary school completed, links strengthened with the local community and meetings to determine continued direction of the project.
 Next stages are to build desks and benches for prospective students, and to install toilets on site, followed by continuing construction of classrooms.

 2016 - Desk sets designed, built and delivered to Ng'aroni Primary and the first set of toilets built.

 2017 - In 2017 we celebrated the official opening of the Ng'aroni Primary School!
 Moving Mountains has been working in partnership with Ng'aroni Primary School and the local community to improve educational facilities and infrastructure for this rural school, located on the lower slopes of Mt Kilimanjaro since 2014 and the opening is thanks to the hand work of the local community and previous volunteers over the last 3 years.

 2017 - Another classroom and kitchen complete with eco-stove were added at the school

-Africamp - school and group trips to Tanzania allowing volunteers the chance to participate in building projects whilst participating in social activity camps with young Tanzanians.
+Africamp is the name we give to school and group trips to Tanzania allowing volunteers the chance to participate in building projects whilst participating in social activity camps with young Tanzanians.
 This is often combined with a safari to somewhere like Manyara, Ngorongoro or Serengeti and also an adventure challenge such as climbing Mount Meru or Mount Kilimanjaro.

-Charity Volunteering Trips - small groups of interested people can offer to come out and do refursbishments on the school or help run a school camp, provided it fits in with the school needs.
+Charity Volunteering Trips comprise small groups of interested people who can offer to come out and do refurbishments on the school or help run a school jamboree, provided it fits in with the school needs.
 Contact us for further information and to discuss options.